tillbiskup/trepr/doc/usecases.rst

             average unit: axis
     report: True

-In the YMAL file you specify which processing is to be carried out, which figures is to be created and whether a report is to be generated.
+In the YAML file you specify which processing will be carried out, which figures will be created and whether a report will be generated.
 Passing the YAML file to the caller is very simple::

     trepr.caller.Caller("YourYAMLFile.yaml")

-This will generate two figures and a report, all stored in the same path as the given data.
+The particular example shown above will generate two figures and a report, all stored in the same path as the given data.